democracyworks/usps-processor/README.md

 The valid values for `:aws :sqs :region` are the enum values listed in the API documentation for [com.amazonaws.regions.Regions](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/regions/Regions.html)

+To initialize and seed the database with a sample scan, run `lein reset-db`.

 ## Running it

 ### In docker